ebi-ait/hca-to-scea-tools/README.md

 **Definitions:**

+**Experiment type:**

-**Experiment type:** an experiment with samples which can be grouped or differentiatied by a factor value is classified as 'differential'.
+An experiment with samples which can be grouped or differentiatied by a factor value is classified as 'differential'.
 Baseline indicates an experiment with no clear grouping or factor value.
+**Example differential:**
-**Example differential:** normal and disease, multiple developmental stages **Example baseline:** all primary samples from 1 organ type and same developmental stage and disease status.
+normal and disease, multiple developmental stages **Example baseline:** all primary samples from 1 organ type and same developmental stage and disease status.

+**Factor value:**
-**Factor value:** a factor value is a chosen experimental characteristic which can be used to group or differentiate samples. **If there is no obvious factor value, 1 must be given.
-In this case, you can add 'individual', which indicates the unique donors.** The SCEA team's validator tools will fail without this.
+A factor value is a chosen experimental characteristic which can be used to group or differentiate samples. **If there is no obvious factor value, 1 must be given.
+In this case, you can add 'individual', which indicates the unique donors.**
+The SCEA team's validator tools will fail without this.
 Technology cannot be a factor value.
+**Example:**
-**Example:** individual, disease, developmental stage, age A list of example factor values that could be used has also been provided by the scea team here: https://docs.google.com/spreadsheets/d/1NQ5c7eqaFHnIC7e359ID5jtSawyOcnyv/edit#gid=1742687040
+individual, disease, developmental stage, age
+A list of example factor values that could be used has also been provided by the scea team here: https://docs.google.com/spreadsheets/d/1NQ5c7eqaFHnIC7e359ID5jtSawyOcnyv/edit#gid=1742687040

+**Related E-HCAD-id:**
-**Related E-HCAD-id:** If the project has been split into two separate E-HCAD datasets, due to different technologies being used in the same project, or any other reason, then enter the E-HCAD-ID for the other dataset here.
+If the project has been split into two separate E-HCAD datasets, due to different technologies being used in the same project, or any other reason, then enter the E-HCAD-ID for the other dataset here.
 **Example**
 E-HCAD-34